JustAn0therDev/mail_handler/README.md

 ## Complete configuration file

-An example of a complete configuration file would look like this, **with no empty lines between each key-value pair**:
+An example of a complete configuration file would look like this, **with no empty lines**:

 `EMAIL=myemailaddress@somedomain.com`